Taoism: Early organized Taoism

-By the Han dynasty (206 BCE–220 CE), the various sources of Taoism had coalesced into a coherent tradition of ritualists in the state of Shu (modern Sichuan).
+By the Han dynasty (202 BCE – 220 CE), the various sources of Taoism had coalesced into a coherent tradition of ritualists in the state of Shu (modern Sichuan).
 One of the earliest forms of Taoism was the Han era (2nd century BCE) Huang–Lao movement, which was an influential school of thought at this time.
 The Huainanzi and the Taipingjing are important sources from this period.
 An unorganized form of Taoism was popular in the Han dynasty that syncretized many preexisting forms in multiple ways for different groups existed during a rough span of time throughout the 2nd century BCE.
 Also during the Han, the earliest extant commentaries on the Tao Te Ching were written: the Heshang Gong commentary and the Xiang'er commentary.

 The first organized form of Taoism was the Way of the Celestial Masters, which developed from the Five Pecks of Rice movement at the end of the 2nd century CE.
 The latter had been founded by Zhang Daoling, who was said to have had a vision of Laozi in 142 CE and claimed that the world was coming to an end.
 Zhang sought to teach people to repent and prepare for the coming cataclysm, after which they would become the seeds of a new era of great peace.
 It was a mass movement in which men and women could act as libationers and tend to the commoners.
 A related movement arose in Shandong called the "Way of Great Peace", seeking to create a new world by replacing the Han dynasty.
 This movement led to the Yellow Turban Rebellion, and after years of bloody war, they were crushed.

 The Celestial Masters movement survived this period and did not take part in attempting to replace the Han.
 As such, they grew and became an influential religion during the Three Kingdoms period, focusing on ritual confession and petition, as well as developing a well-organized religious structure.
 The Celestial Masters school was officially recognized by the warlord Cao Cao in 215 CE, legitimizing Cao Cao's rise to power in return.
 Laozi received imperial recognition as a divinity in the mid-2nd century BCE.

-Another important early Taoist movement was Taiqing (Great Clarity), which was a tradition of external alchemy (外丹) that sought immortality through the concoction of elixirs, often using toxic elements like cinnabar, lead, mercury, and realgar, as well as ritual and purificatory practices.
+Another important early Taoist movement was Taiqing (Great Clarity), which was a tradition of external alchemy that sought immortality through the concoction of elixirs, often using toxic substances like cinnabar, lead, mercury, and realgar, as well as ritual and purificatory practices.

-After this point, Taoism did not have nearly as significant an effect on the passing of law as the syncretic Confucian–Legalist tradition.
+After this point, Taoism did not have nearly as significant an effect on the passing of law as the syncretic Confucian–egalist tradition.